These are some of the best places to cruise to across the globe. All you have to do is choose your itinerary—and start counting down the days.

 Juneau, the tiny state capital, is hemmed in by mountains and water, a short journey from the Mendenhall Glacier, where chunks of ice wash up on the rocky lakeshore.
 Pretty Ketchikan, on the edge of the Tongass National Forest, is famed for its salmon and for the world’s largest collection of totem poles.
 Skagway was once the gateway to the gold of the Yukon, and it’s from here that you can ride the historic White Pass and Yukon Railroad for a glimpse back to those heady days of the Gold Rush.

 Cruises to Alaska present a great opportunity to extend your stay with an Alaska cruisetour into the vast Denali National Park.
-Here, you’ll have jaw-dropping views of the icy peaks of Mount Denali, as well as a chance to spot moose, grizzly bear, caribou, and even wolves.
+Here, you’ll have jaw-dropping views of North America’s tallest peak, as well as a chance to spot moose, grizzly bear, caribou, and even wolves.

 The Mediterranean

-There’s so much to explore on a multi-country cruise in the Mediterranean, from ancient history to gourmet food and gorgeous beaches.
+There’s so much to explore on a cruise to the Mediterranean, from ancient history to gourmet food and gorgeous beaches.
 It’s this great diversity that makes the region one of the world’s best places to cruise to.

 On Santorini’s precipitous crater rim, wander the narrow alleys of Oia, the starkly whitewashed cube houses and brilliant blue domes contrasting with the cobalt Aegean Sea hundreds of feet below.